swarnendubiswas/dotemacs/README.md

 + `dotemacs-window-split` - Specify the direction in which the windows should be split.
 This depends on the orientation of the display.
 + `dotemacs-fill-column` - Column beyond which lines should not extend.
 + `dotemacs-delete-trailing-whitespace-p` - Control whether trailing whitespace should be deleted or not.
-+ `dotemacs-tags-scheme` - Choose whether to use Gtags or CTags for C/C++ programming.
++ `dotemacs-tags-scheme` - Choose whether to use Gtags or Ctags for C/C++ programming.
 In general, we use LSP for supported languages and projects.

 ## Browsing Source Code